-I use Google Sheets and Excel every day.
+I use both Google Sheets and Excel almost every day.
 They are both powerful productivity tools that almost everyone is familiar with.
 They both have an extensive eco-system of tools and plugins that combine with them.

 - A purely web-based system.
 It is permanently connected to the internet with direct access to the Google Finance database.

 - Google Sheets has an ever-growing number of plugins that you can use to improve the basic service.

 - You can program your trading strategies into Sheets and then check your positions, trading signals and P/L from your phone when you are away from your desk.

-Desktop based.
-It can handle very large files, and is often faster than Sheets which runs in your browser.
+- Excel is desktop based.
+It can handle very large files and is often faster than Sheets which runs in your browser.

 - Excel has a greater number of functions and more overall functionality than Sheets.

 Connecting Sheets and Excel

 As a trader, I love using the =GOOGLEFINANCE function.
-It gives me access to a huge amount of price, volume and other financial data.
+It gives me access to a vast amount of price, volume and other financial data.

-This data is continuously updating, and I want a way to get the latest prices into my Excel spreadsheets.
+This data is continuously updating, and I want to get the latest prices into my Excel spreadsheets.